sweeden-ttu/legal-luminary/_pages/bell-county.md

 **Specific Practice Area Expertise** — Defense or personal injury focus

-**Communication** — Responsive and clear about your case
+**Communication** — Responsive and clear about cases

 **Track Record** — History of results in similar cases

 <div class="legal-notice">
-<strong>Take Action:</strong> If you're facing legal issues in Bell County, time is often critical.
+<strong>Take Action:</strong> If individuals are facing legal issues in Bell County, time is often critical.
 Criminal cases have court dates that approach quickly.
 Personal injury claims have statutes of limitations.
-Contacting an attorney promptly protects your rights and options.
+Contacting an attorney promptly protects rights and options.
 </div>

 <div class="cards-grid">